-Having flown and not taken a bus we've decided that it's quite nice to arrive somewhere only a few hours after leaving, instead of sitting on a bus for hours on end!
-Out host for our Porto Alegre stay, Paulo, had said to get a taxi from the airport for at about 45 Reais ($22), so we inquired at one of the taxi booths.
-They said that if you have cash you can pay the driver, if you want to pay with card you pay at the booth but it would be 58 Reais eitherway, what?!?
+Having flown in we've decided that it's quite nice to arrive somewhere only a few hours after leaving, instead of sitting on a bus for hours on end!
+Our host for our Porto Alegre stay, Paulo, had said to get a taxi from the airport for at about 45 Reais ($22), so we inquired at one of the taxi booths who said it would be 58 Reais eitherway, what?!?

 We headed to the tourist info to see about other ways of getting to town.
 Having already realised that Spanish doesn't help a lot in a Portuguese speaking country (even though a lot of words are spelt almost the same the pronunciation is completely different!) we asked if anyone spoke English.
 One girl, after asking which country we were from, informed us that she did.
 Perhaps she had decided that she could only understand certain accents?
 Good thing we're not Scottish!

 Long story short(ish) a taxi would be the quickest and easiest way in to town, though the tourist info people were surprised by the amount we were quoted.
 They told us that if you pay by credit card you won't get ripped off by the cab driver.
 After more discussion they thought that being a Sunday and because there were road closures around our accommodation due to the game on that day that maybe the price was only a little bit extortionate.
 So we accepted that we would be paying the tourist World Cup Price.

 We arrived at our Pousada (a nice guest house) and were greated by Paulo and his colleague Milton (the live in help) and they showed us our room for the night, though we were to change rooms for the rest of the stay.